JefftheDoggo/Binyan-Notes/content/Y11 Physics/Nuclear Physics.md

 - Fuel Rods
 	- Fuel rods are long, thin rods the contain pellets of enriched uranium
-	- The fuel rods need to be able to sustain their own chain reaction
 	- Fuel rods use uranium with 4% uranium-235
 		- The enriched uranium (in pellet form) is packed into a thin aluminium tube 3-5 metres long
 	- A large nuclear reactor has over 1000 fuel rods in its core